 A return to holiness is a must if the Church of Jesus Christ is to be what He is coming back for.
-Scripture reveals: That he might sanctify (set it apart) and cleanse it with the washing of water by the word.
+Apostle Paul wrote: That he might sanctify (set it apart) and cleanse it with the washing of water by the word.
 That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; that it should be holy and without blemish (Ephesians 5:26-27).

 Believers are warned to avoid obstacles that would spiritually trip their continuous dedication to Christ!
 It was noted that the result in Esau's life was that afterward, when he wanted the blessing, he was rejected.
 He repented with tears but the situation was irrevocable.